ryantd42/NY-Legislative-Git/2023/A2479A-2023/bill.md

  TO THE CENTRAL REGISTRY SHALL BE ASKED FOR THEIR NAME AND CONTACT INFOR- MATION.
 NO REPORT SHALL BE  TRANSMITTED  TO  A  LOCAL  CHILD  PROTECTIVE SERVICE  FOR INVESTIGATION UNLESS THE CALLER'S NAME AND CONTACT INFORMA- TION IS PROVIDED.
+EXCEPT FOR DISCLOSURES  AUTHORIZED  BY  SUBPARAGRAPHS (A)  THROUGH  (C)  AND  (E) THROUGH (BB) OF PARAGRAPH (A) OF SUBDIVISION FOUR OF THIS SECTION, AND  DISCLOSURE  TO  THE  LOCAL  CHILD  PROTECTIVE SERVICE  AS  REQUIRED  PURSUANT  TO  PARAGRAPH  (A) OF THIS SUBDIVISION, NEITHER THE COMMISSIONER NOR THE CENTRAL REGISTER SHALL RELEASE THE NAME AND CONTACT INFORMATION OF A CALLER WHO MADE A REPORT OF SUSPECTED CHILD ABUSE OR MALTREATMENT UNLESS ORDERED BY AN ADMINISTRATIVE LAW JUDGE OR A COURT OF COMPETENT JURISDICTION; PROVIDED, HOWEVER, THAT THIS  PROVISION SHALL  NOT  APPLY  TO  INDIVIDUALS  WHO ARE MANDATED TO REPORT SUSPECTED CHILD ABUSE OR MALTREATMENT PURSUANT TO SECTION FOUR HUNDRED THIRTEEN OF THIS TITLE.
+PRIOR TO THE ENTRY OF ANY SUCH  ORDER,  THE  PETITIONER  OR SOCIAL SERVICES OFFICIAL MAY MOVE FOR A PROTECTIVE ORDER TO WITHHOLD THE IDENTITY OF SUCH INDIVIDUAL IF SUCH DISCLOSURE IS LIKELY TO ENDANGER THE LIFE  OR  HEALTH  OF  THE PERSON REPORTING SUCH SUSPECTED CHILD ABUSE OR MALTREATMENT.
   § 3.
 Subdivision 7 of section 422  of  the  social  services  law,  as
  amended  by  chapter  434  of  the  laws  of 1989, is amended to read as
  follows:
+ A. 2479--A  3

-  7. At any time, a subject of a report and other persons named  in  the report may receive, upon request, a copy of all information contained in the central register; provided, however, THAT THE OFFICE OF CHILDREN AND FAMILY  SERVICES  SHALL NOT RELEASE INFORMATION IDENTIFYING A PERSON WHO MADE A REPORT PURSUANT TO SECTION FOUR HUNDRED FOURTEEN  OF  THIS  TITLE EXCEPT  WITH  THAT PERSON'S PERMISSION OR PURSUANT TO SUBDIVISION (B) OF SECTION ONE THOUSAND THIRTY-EIGHT OF THE FAMILY COURT ACT OR PURSUANT TO SECTION FOUR HUNDRED TWENTY-FOUR-A OF THIS TITLE; AND that  the  commis- sioner is authorized to prohibit the release of data that would identify [the  person  who made the report] PERSONS or who cooperated in a subse- quent investigation or the agency, institution, organization, program or other entity where such person is employed or with which he  OR  SHE  is associated,  which he OR SHE reasonably finds will be detrimental to the safety or interests of such person.
+  7. At any time, a subject of a report and other persons named  in  the report may receive, upon request, a copy of all information contained in the central register; provided, however, THAT THE OFFICE OF CHILDREN AND FAMILY  SERVICES  SHALL NOT RELEASE INFORMATION IDENTIFYING A PERSON WHO MADE  A  REPORT  PURSUANT TO SECTION FOUR HUNDRED FOURTEEN OF THIS TITLE EXCEPT WITH THAT PERSON'S PERMISSION OR PURSUANT TO SUBDIVISION  (B)  OF SECTION ONE THOUSAND THIRTY-EIGHT OF THE FAMILY COURT ACT OR PURSUANT TO SECTION  FOUR  HUNDRED TWENTY-FOUR-A OF THIS TITLE; AND that the commis- sioner is authorized to prohibit the release of data that would identify the person who made the report or who cooperated in a subsequent  inves- tigation  or  the  agency,  institution,  organization, program or other entity where such person is employed or with which [he] SUCH  PERSON  is associated,  which [he] THE COMMISSIONER reasonably finds will be detri- mental to the safety or interests of such person.
   § 4.
 This act shall take effect immediately; provided,  however,  that section  one  of this act shall take effect on the one hundred eightieth day after it shall have become a law.